kryptx/nexus-cg/GDD.md

 A player's turn consists of the following phases, performed in order:

+1.  **Energy Gain Phase (Start of Turn):** Gain Energy based on your Reactor and established Convergence Links (See 4.4 Resource Management).
-1.  **Build Phase:** Player may perform one or both of the following actions, in any order:
+2.  **Build Phase:** Player may perform one or both of the following actions, in any order:
     *   Add one or more cards from their hand to their network, paying associated costs (e.g., Material) and following placement rules (See 4.3 Network Building), including the Uniqueness Rule.
-    *   Discard one card from their hand to gain 1 Material resource.
+    *   Discard one card from their hand to gain 1 Material or Data resource.
 (This provides an outlet for duplicate cards).
-2.  **Activate Phase:** Player may spend Energy to activate a path of connected nodes (See 4.5 Card Actions & Activation).
+3.  **Activate Phase:** Player may spend Energy to activate a path of connected nodes (See 4.5 Card Actions & Activation).
-3.  **Converge Phase:** Player may initiate new connections to opponent networks using Convergence Link sets (See 4.6 Convergence Mechanic).
+4.  **Converge Phase:** Player may initiate new connections to opponent networks using Convergence Link sets (See 4.6 Convergence Mechanic).
-4.  **Cleanup Phase (End of Turn):**
+5.  **Cleanup Phase (End of Turn):**
     *   Check hand size.
 If the player has fewer than 3 cards in hand, they draw 1 card from the main deck.
     *   Pass the turn to the next player.